KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 - <a href="https://developer.mozilla.org/en-US/" target="_blank">MDN Web Docks</a>
 - <a href="https://logrocket.com/" target="_blank">LogRocket</a>
 - <a href="https://www.javascripttutorial.net/">JavaScript Tutorial</a>
-- <a href="https://www.pexels.com/" target="_blank">Pexels: </a> for the background video - author: RoyaltyFreeVideosYT
+- <a href="https://www.pexels.com/" target="_blank">Pexels: </a> for the background video - author: Mr Borys
 - <a href="https://pixabay.com/" target="_blank">Pixabay: </a> for the background music - author: Lesfm
 - <a href="https://www.flaticon.com/" target="_blank">Flaticon</a>
-  - for logo, stars, sound, win and loose icons - author: Freepik
+  - for logo, stars, sound, social media, win and loose icons - author: Freepik
   - for suite icons - author: juicy_fish
-  - for social media icons - author
 - Kamila Halat for the figures and numbers illustrations
 - "Clean Code - A Handbook of Agile Software Craftsmanship" by Robert Martin